wonyongHwang/KopoBlockchain/README.md

 Python Blockchain Implementation for educational purposes (Dept. of Smart Finance of Korea Polytechnics) ..

+## YOU MUST RUN BLOCKCHIAN SERVER BEFORE FOLLOW THESE INSTRUCTIONS !!!

 ## 🚩 Table of Contents

 - [getBlockData](#-getBlockData)